-The Auburn School District offers free screening activities for all children ages birth to 21 who are residents of the Auburn School District, or are identified as homeless Auburn residents, and who have a suspected disability.
+The Auburn School District offers free screening activities for all children ages from birth to 21 who are residents of the Auburn School District, or who are living in a temporary situation in Auburn, and who have a suspected disability.
 Children are identified through screening activities in their neighborhood schools and through free screening clinics for preschool children.
 The purpose of the screening is to identify children who may have a disability that may qualify them for special services.
 Difficulties that may interfere with learning, if identified early, can be brought to the attention of specialists who can begin working with the child.
 The screening also assists the Auburn School District in planning programs and services for children with special needs.
-Locating children who may need special help is one way in which the school district is responsive to educational needs of children in the community and can then develop appropriate programs.
+Locating children who may need special help is one way in which the school district is responsive to the educational needs of children in the community and can then develop appropriate programs.

 Child Find will be scheduled on a continuous basis.
 Please call our office at (253) 931-4927 to begin the process.

 For further information, or to make a screening appointment for children, please contact the following:

 - Birth to under three years of age, contact King County Within Reach Family Health Hotline at 1-800-322-2588.

 - Three to five years of age, contact the Student Special Services office at (253) 931-4927.